 An apparent life-threatening event (ALTE) is a set of symptoms in an infant that cause the caregiver to believe the child may be dying or has died.
 It may include disturbed breathing, change in color, choking or gagging.
-Cardiopulmonary resuscitation (CPR) may be needed at the time of the event.
+Cardiopulmonary resuscitation (CPR) may have been done at the time of the event.

 Copyright © Nucleus Medical Media, Inc.

 The cause of ALTE is not always clear.
-Some likely causes of ALTE may include:
+Some causes of ALTE may include:

 Boys and babies younger than 1 year of age are at higher risk of ALTE.
 Other factors that may increase an infant’s risk of ALTE include:

 You will be asked about your baby’s symptoms and medical history, including what you noticed in the time leading up to the ALTE.
 A physical and neurological exam will be done.